Doctoral scholarship opportunities

 - Master of Arts in Cognitive Semiotics, Aarhus University

 - Bachelor of Arts in Information Studies, Aarhus University

 Sarah’s PhD research explores how open education programs (including use of open technologies) are used to support the access, progress and success of students from various equity groups who typically struggle or are excluded from higher education.
-Sarah’s supervisor team includes Professor David Boud (primary), Associate Professor Phillip Dawson and Dr Nadine Zacharias, Equity Fellow, from the National Centre for Student Equity in Higher Education (NCSEHE).
+Sarah’s supervisor team includes Professor David Boud (primary), Professor Phillip Dawson and Dr Nadine Zacharias, Equity Fellow, from the National Centre for Student Equity in Higher Education (NCSEHE).